Cloudbox/autoscan/README.md

 While collecting Scans is fun and all, they need to have a final destination.
 Targets are these final destinations and are given Scans from the processor, one batch at a time.

-Autoscan currently supports two targets:
+Autoscan currently supports the following targets:

 - Plex
 - Emby